Have you been wondering how to organize your home office but don’t know where to start?

 While some of it IS that simple, keeping your workspace organized and clean so you can be productive is another thing entirely.
 Plus, how many times have you wasted half an hour looking for your scissors only to find them under your computer paper (or sitting right in front of you on your desk)?

 After freelancing from home for a few years in three very different home offices, I’ve got some tricks up my sleeve.
-I’m going to show you how to organize your home office and keep it that way (even if it usually looks like a bomb dropped on it).
+I’m going to show you how to organize your home office (much like you can use Trello to organize your life) and keep it that way (even if it usually looks like a bomb dropped on it).

 How to Organize Your Home Office for Maximum Productivity